ejmastnak/spm-potentiation/src/README.md

 ### Reproducing results

-The code is intentionally written to make results straightforward to reproduce.
+Some experience working with Python would be helpful before installing dependencies and reproducing results—suggested prerequisites are (1) familiarity installing Python packages with `pip` and (2) running a Python file, either from the command line or using a graphical Python launcher.

-That said, some experience working with Python would be helpful before installing dependencies and reproducing results---suggested prerequisites are (1) installing Python packages with `pip` and (2) running a Python file, either from the command line or using a graphical Python launcher.
+Reproduce the study results as follows:

 1. Install all dependencies.
 1. Clone this GitHub repository onto your local computer.
-1. Navigate to the project's `src` directory.
+1. Change into the project's `src` directory.
-1. Run each of the following Python files in the order they are listed.
+1. Run each of the following Python files in the following order:
    1. `data_preprocessing.py`
    1. `tmg_params.py`
    1. `tmg_stats.py`